tedklin/dynamical/docs/design.md

 *get_controllability_matrix*
 - *namespace dynamical::lti::analysis*
 - *type: function template*
+- TODO:
     - I'm not entirely sure what goes on behind the scenes when I use a template argument (*state_dim*) directly as a default argument for the *num_steps* parameter, but tests have shown that this works.
-    - TODO: understand this better.
+    - understand this better.

 *get_observability_matrix*
 - *namespace dynamical::lti::analysis*